Updated November 16, 2020

 Find Your Film: Stock and Exposure Comparisons (Color) (Richard Photo Lab)

 Learning composition rules and applying them are two very different things.
-This book offer good advice and plenty of examples.
+This book offers good advice and plenty of examples.

 Adams I. The Art of Garden Photography, 2005.